TylerLeonhardt/NesSearch/README.md

 Nes Search is a simple Phoenix example that uses [elastic_sync](https://github.com/promptworks/elastic_sync) which supplies Phoenix projects a drop-in solution for adding search to ecto models using the power of [ElasticSearch](https://www.elastic.co/).

-Never again do you need to roll your own Search :)
+Never again do you need to roll your own Search for your Phoenix project :)

 ## Getting started